 What is this Social Engineering game about?

-Social engineering is the act of manipulating people into making decisions/actions that the might not normally be done.
-This manipulation can come in many different shapes: creating a sense of urgency, triggering curiosity so that a malicious "Salary raises 2020" Excel attachment is opened, or even creating a distraction so that trespassing isn't noticed, etc. We at Nixu created Nixu hACME game for practicing these psychological scenarios to help people to be more resistant and aware of social engineering attacks.
+Social engineering is the act of manipulating people into making decisions/actions that they might not normally do.
+This manipulation can take many different shapes: creating a sense of urgency, triggering curiosity so that a malicious "Salary raises 2020" Excel attachment is opened, or even creating a distraction so that trespassing isn't noticed, etc. We at Nixu created Nixu hACME game for practicing these psychological scenarios to help people be more resistant and aware of social engineering attacks.
 It's an important issue, because social engineering is happening all the time, online and offline.

-The aim of the game is to demonstrate to people the possibilities of creating a tailored attacks by using publicly available information.
+The aim of the game is to demonstrate to people the possibilities of creating tailored attacks by using publicly available information.
 These attacks can be very credible and believable.
-The victim will most likely be influenced into supporting the attacker into getting closer to his target, whether it is collect something valuable (money), or information or to gain access, etc. Learning how these attacks can be created helps people to understand how to be resistant to these attacks.
+The victim will most likely be influenced into supporting the attacker into getting closer to his target, whether it is to collect something valuable (money), or information or to gain access, etc. Learning how these attacks can be created helps people to understand how to be resistant to them.

 The players will interact and experience the closest to a social engineering scenario possible in a safe environment.
 Turning this lesson into a game has been a very good way to teach others in a fun and entertaining manner.
 And it has been indeed fun for the players − I have seen everyone smiling during the sessions.

 At least 2 participants can play the game, one will be a victim and one will be the attacker.
 This is the mini-version of the game.
 With the complete deck of 40 cards, it supports up to 12 people, 6 attackers and 6 victims.
 The game can be scaled with multiple decks.
 The current record is 56 people in a conference earlier this autumn.

 Okay, I printed the cards.
 Now what?

 The main steps are:

 - The victim chooses an occupation role and 2 personality cards.